TylerMclaughlin/wav_clustering_workflow/readme.md

 This benchmark can be considered a 'sanity check' or positive control experiment.

-I wanted to make sure hierarchical clustering could be used to reliably separate kick drums, toms, hi-hats, snares, etc from one another.
-Since I had the truth labels for these drum sounds, (colored bar above the heatmap), I could do a quick check to make sure the clustered acoustic properties align with the truly distinct drum sound types.
+I wanted to make sure hierarchical clustering could be used to reliably separate bass drums, toms, hi-hats, snares, etc from one another.
+Since I had the drum categories (like "bd" for bass drum samples or "hh" for hi-hat samples) for these drum sounds, (shown in the colored bar above the heatmap), I could do a quick check to make sure the clusters derived from the acoustic properties align with the drum categories.
+You can think of these drum categories as "truth labels".
 You can see the algorithm does a pretty decent job.
 ![heatmap](./figures/clustermap_909.png)

 I also made a UMAP projection to reduce the dimensionality of the feature space from 136 (68 * 2 frames) to 2 dimensions.